Feyerabend/ABC80/abc802/README.md

 Some different versions of samples in BASIC II for ABC802 to show how it can work.

 * [SNAKE1.BAS](SNAKE1.BAS) - more or less regular BASIC of the time, selecting and jumping by using `GOSUB` och `GOTO`.
   First attempt of making separate routines.
+Sample of 'spagetti code'.
 * [SNAKE2.BAS](SNAKE2.BAS) - an attempt of using `DEF FN` to replace some previous jumping.
 All essential variables are *globals*, thus no real gain of the structure were performed.
-* [SNAKE3.BAS](SNAKE3.BAS) - some more shakeing at the code strucure, but parameters to functions `FN` only allows single values when called (from variables) to be passed, thus limiting the usefulness as procedures or functions as we know them from (contemporary) other languages such as C or Pascal.
+* [SNAKE3.BAS](SNAKE3.BAS) - some more shakeing at the code strucure, but parameters to functions `FN` only allows for single values when called (from variables) to be passed, thus limiting the usefulness as procedures or functions as we know them from (contemporary) other languages such as C or Pascal.
+Even though this may count as 'strucutured BASIC' the language still has too weak constructs, or in itself is not sufficient.

 ### Representation of numbers